cclearpartners/myi-docs/src/guides/customise-your-list-view-based-report.md

 `Account_vod__c` and `Status_vod__c`, however, are lookups to the `Account` and `User` objects, respectively (as shown in the Reference SObject Name column).

-Lots of functionality comes out-of-the-box when using a listview-based report with the Home Page List View report type: changing the data visualization (Table, Doughnut, Counter), grouping, filtering, modals and smart linking.
+Lots of functionality comes out-of-the-box when using a listview-based report with the Table, Doughnut and Counter reports: grouping, filtering, modals and smart linking.

 ![Doughnt demo](/static/img/doughnut-demo.gif)